AVSystem/Anjay/doc/sphinx/source/BasicClient/BC-Notifications.rst

 timestamp when the ``anjay_notify_changed()`` was successfully called, to avoid calling it twice during one second.
-Although it will not result in sending two notifications with the same Resource value, because Anjay checks it internally, it will lead to perform some unnecessary actions (like calling read handler for example).
+Although it will not result in sending two notifications with the same Resource value, because Anjay checks it internally, it will lead to performing some unnecessary actions (like calling read handler for example).

 .. highlight:: c
 .. snippet-source:: examples/tutorial/BC-Notifications/src/time_object.c